 - Acknowledge and respect the diversity of cultures

 - Maintain the highest ethical and professional standards

-The Special Constables form one part of the Transit Law Enforcement team.
+The Special Constables form one part of the Unit.
 Other key groups are:

-- Call takers respond security calls made from emergency call boxes or payphones at Transitway Stations and Park & Rides
+- Call takers receive calls from operators and members of the public.
+They respond to calls from emergency call boxes or payphones at stations and Park & Rides

 - Transit fare inspectors: